Sensibilitatea la lumină – Contează culoarea ochilor?

 • additional protection against UV radiation

-Other factors that influence eye sensitivity
+Other factors influencing eye sensitivity

 • eye strain and excessive screen use